Analyst slams Orion as shareholders accept buyback

 If that strategy had been followed, he says Orion's shares could be worth $583m today, or $2.90 a share, based on the valuation of software industry peers with similar traits including Vista and Gentrack.

-With the deal now history, why bother with a critique of the board's decision-making?

-"The horse has bolted but they shouldn't be left off the hook," Ridgewell says.

-"If they had held on to the golden goose rather than sell it to offshore parties, the outcome could have been a lot better.
+"If they had held on to the golden goose rather than sell it to offshore parties, the outcome could have been a lot better," he says.

 "It's a real shame the right decisions haven't been made over the past two to three years - for smaller shareholders, and McCrae himself."